-BUD/S Training: SCUBA and Land Warfare
+BUD/S Training: Combat Diving and Land Warfare

 To be prepared for anything, they are taught the tactics small units must use, including handling explosives, infiltrating enemy lines, recovery (snatch-and-grab) techniques, and proper handling of prisoners.
 SEALs must also be able to survive in extreme environments and provide medical treatment (field medicine).